CityofToronto/vz_challenge/safety_programs/red_light_cameras/README.md

 # Red Light Cameras

 ## Description
-This dataset provides a list of all locations at which Red Light Cameras (RLCs) are currently installed.
-RLCs are used to capture an image of a vehicle that has entered an intersection during the red phase of a traffic signal.
-They are used to help enforce compliance with traffic laws, and to reduce the potential for collisions at priority locations.
+This dataset provides a list of all locations where Red Light Cameras (RLCs) are currently installed.
+RLCs automatically photograph vehicles that run red lights and the resulting photo is used as evidence to issue a ticket to the owner of the vehicle.
+They are used to help enforce traffic laws, and have been shown to effectively reduce red light running and as a result improve safety at locations where they are installed.
 This dataset is owned and maintained by the City of Toronto's Transportation Services Division, and is current as of January 2018.

 ## Relevance to the Vision Zero Challenge
-Red Light Camera locations can be used to determine where safety measures have been targeted to-date, and to potentially evaluate their effectiveness in reducing speeding, collisions, and other adverse events.
+Red Light Cameras are an effective safety program that improve compliance with traffic laws and reduces collisions at intersections.

 ## Data Dictionary